 601 143rd Ave.
 N.E.

-Bellevue, Wa 98007
+Bellevue, WA 98007

 2040 Westlake Ave.
 N.

-Seattle, Wa 98109
+Seattle, WA 98109

-The YMCA is another great option for swim lessons for children from infants and toddlers to teens.
+The YMCA is another great option for swim lessons for infants, toddlers and teens.
 Instructors use a child-centered approach which offers more active involvement and a better understanding of swimming.
-Swim lessons are available in group, private, and semi-private formats, and classes are available for children with special needs.
+Swim lessons are available in group, private and semi-private formats and classes are available for children with special needs.

-NOTE: The American Academy of Pediatrics recommends that you don’t start formal swimming lessons until kids are 4 years old.
+Editor’s Note: The American Academy of Pediatrics recommends that you don’t start formal swimming lessons until kids are 4 years old.
 This is the age children are thought to be developmentally ready for swim lessons.
 Starting kids very young, though, can be a fun activity as the weather warms up.